 Follow us on Facebook!
 Visit our page at www.facebook.com/IllinoisPlants.
 No need to be a facebook member.

-Janine Catchpole is past-president of the INPS state board (2012-2014), president of the new Kankakee Torrent Chapter, and past-president of the Northeast Chapter.
+Janine Catchpole was president of the INPS state board (2012-2014), is current president of the new Kankakee Torrent Chapter, and waspast-president of the Northeast Chapter.
 She has a BA in Communication from University of Illinois/Springfield, and studied Agronomy at Montana State University.
 She lives in Joliet, Illinois and since 2006, works as a plant biological technician and volunteer at Midewin National Tallgrass Prairie in Wilmington, Illinois.
 Prior to moving to Joliet, she lived in Springfield, Illinois, where she was assistant director and grower at the Washington Park Botanical Garden, a unit of the Springfield Park District.

 |Secretary: Rachel Goad